 \paragraph{Dependence on the Underlying Base Model.} Memory Bear functions as an external cognitive enhancement module built on top of an LLM.
 Its ultimate reasoning and generation performance is constrained by the intelligence level of the base model.
 While Memory Bear reduces hallucinations by providing precise context, weak logical reasoning in the base model or an inability to interpret complex knowledge graph structures may still limit system performance.
 Thus, Memory Bear's improvements scale with the capability of the underlying model rather than operating independently.

-\paragraph{Risk of Long-Term Memory Drift.} Current experiments evaluate dialogue lengths of several million tokens.
+\paragraph{Risk of Long-Term Memory Drift.} Current evaluations demonstrate stable performance across dialogue lengths of several million tokens.
 However, in ``lifelong companion'' scenarios spanning years or decades, the memory repository may grow exponentially.
 Even with pruning and forgetting mechanisms, conceptual drift in core personality traits or long-term user preferences may accumulate subtle errors over time, eventually affecting the consistency of AI behavior.